 On March 21, 2012, the Company introduced the Replacement ABED Plan, which replaced the ABED plans that existed at CSHP as of the acquisition date.
-Eligible employees who participated in the CSHP ABED plans were granted awards under the Replacement ABED Plan.
-The shares granted vest between one and three years from the acquisition date of CSHP.
-In accordance with IFRS 3, "Business Combinations" (IFRS 3), a portion of the awards granted was included as part of the purchase consideration for the acquisition of CSHP and a portion is being deferred and amortized to incentive compensation expense over the vesting period.
+Eligible employees who participated in the CSHP ABED plans were granted options to purchase common shares of the Company under the Replacement ABED Plan.
+The exercise price of these options was \$nil.
+The options, which are now vested, vested between one and three years from the acquisition date of CSHP.
+In accordance with IFRS 3, "Business Combinations" (IFRS 3), a portion of the awards granted was included as part of the purchase consideration for the acquisition of CSHP and a portion was deferred and amortized to incentive compensation expense over the vesting period.
+The awards have now been fully amortized as of March 31, 2015.

 Number

-Awards outstanding, March 31, 2013 466,645
+Balance, March 31, 2013 466,645

-Vested (349,200)
+Exercised (349,200)

 Forfeited (18,214)

-Awards outstanding, March 31, 2014 99,231
+Balance, March 31, 2014 99,231

+Exercised (66,338)

+Forfeited

+Balance, March 31, 2015 32,893